Wednesday, February 6, 2008

 God’s sovereignty is one aspect; the perseverance of the saints is the other.
 The first, God’s sovereignty, refers to God’s rule, his trustworthy control over all that is.
 The perseverance of the saints refers to the Christian’s secure place in the hand of God.
 They are saved for eternity, called to union with Jesus Christ forever.
 No one is able to remove the Christian from their secure position within the fold of Jesus Christ.

 In South America, where Marxist ideology took the form of liberation theology, where Marxism was itself shaped by liberation theology, there has been a deliberate move away from materialistic Marxism.
-At first at least part of the biblical text guided the South American movement, however post modern thought on the one hand and what I will call cultural revelation is now guiding the various movements.
+At first at least part of the biblical text guided the South American movement, however post modern thought on the one hand and what I will call cultural revelation is now guiding the various movements.1

 New definitions have evolved.
 For instance, the idea of class which was so important to classical Marxism is now redefined by different socialist and Marxist movements.
 In the other posting on Marxism and Cosmovision, I have noted above, I point out that for many theorists indigenous peoples take the place of class.
 In fact, the usual classification of workers as the emerging and important class is joined by other groups including women, ethnic groups and those in the gay community.

 Besides the above redefining of the term class there is a new view of the determinist aspect of Marxism.
-Karl Marx thought it was inevitable that societies would move from capitalism to Marxism; this was a materialistic play on Hegel’s evolving spirit which would eventually and consciously absolutize itself in history through the state and art.
+Karl Marx thought it was inevitable that societies would move from capitalism to Marxism; this was a materialistic play on Hegel’s evolving spirit which would eventually and consciously absolutize itself in history through the state and art.2

-The Other Journal .Com, “Black theology” started without Marxism but evolved by using Marxist ideology.
+In the United States as Professor Dwight Hopkins explains in an interview with, The Other Journal .Com, “Black theology” started without Marxism but evolved by using Marxist ideology.
 Hopkins states,

 “Black theology started outside the academy…it started in the churches…it started within a context of movements of people struggling for human rights and justice.
 Second, black theology of liberation started differently from Latin American liberation theology, because it started out of the churches in the black community.
-Only then did it move towards Marxism in its search for tools of analysis to make sense its struggle.”
+Only then did it move towards Marxism in its search for tools of analysis to make sense its struggle.”3

 It should be added to this that black liberation theologians refer to African Americans not in particular as Americans but as indigenous peoples in Diaspora.
 Therefore what counts for them as important in their theology is once again something like cosmovision.
 It is their whole culture which is seen as both revelation and sacred.
 But it is important to add Marxism to this mix.